mozilla/sumo/README.md

     - GH issue
     - GH issue

-The only execption to the above is the KTLO milestone which is used as a group selector for all relevant tasks that fall under that.
+Not active rojects may have a placeholder milestone in the form of a Inbox if there are already existing issues in board.
+This is purely for organization reasons.

 ### Labels

 Labels are used to easily distinguish cards that have them attached.
 We should keep them to the minimum in order for the cards that hold them to easily stand out.
 We are not using priority labels.
 Priority is determined by the position of a card in the board.

-There are two kind of labels:

-- Labels that correspond to a specific property.
-There should be as many labels as the properties that the team is working on + 1.
-Available labels are:

-  - Kitsune
-  - Other
-    Catch-all identifier for non-sumo work.
-If there is a need it can break down to specific projects.

-- Labels used to highlight an issue.
-This is a short list of labels.
+We have the following labels to highlight an issue:

 - Bug:
   Something is not working properly.

   _Any issue that has the bug label should also be assigned to the KTLO GitHub milestone regardless of the severity of the bug._

 - Pr-welcome:
   Tasks friendly to new contributors.
 These tasks are only closed when they are done.

 - Comms:
   Tasks that need to be performed by project stakeholders and are related to any communication that needs to take place before a release.

 ### Columns

-#### Triage column
+#### Triage/Parking Lot column

-Catch-all column.
-Anything filed in this repository goes to this column.
-Triage should happen regularly and the column should not have many cards.
-An exception to this are the cards that hold the `pr-welcome` label.

-A card from here either moves to the `Backlog`, `Next Items` or it is closed.

-**A card can be closed, even if it is valid, if it is not going to be worked on in more than six months**.
+This column only holds standalone issues and projects that are not currently active.

 #### Backlog column

-A backlog of tasks that will be worked in the next three months.
+Hold the tasks of individual _active_ milestone(s) or standalone tickets that will be worked on within a few weeks.
-Ideally meta-issues should be used here.

-#### Next items column

-Smaller prioritized backlog with cards that will be worked on in the two upcoming weeks.
-Should be sparsely populated and frequently updated.

-If there is an urgent bug, it can be moved directly here.

 #### Comms/Dependencies/Blocked column